 Biotechnology and Its Impact on Manufacturing

 Nature has always inspired science, engineering, and manufacturing.
-Biotechnology, bioengineering, and synthetic biology all rely on biological processes that are found in the natural world and can be applied to manufacturing—often resulting in more efficient designs or products and reduced costs, with less impact to the environment.
-For example, scientists have developed a variation of spider silk that is stronger than Kevlar and so flexible it can be used as fabric for parachutes and protective clothing, or surgical sutures—and it is 98% water.
+Biotechnology, bioengineering, and synthetic biology take processes found in the natural world and apply them to manufacturing—often resulting in more efficient product designs, reduced costs, and lower environmental impact.
+For example, scientists have developed a variation of spider silk that is stronger than Kevlar and so flexible it can be used as fabric for parachutes, protective clothing, or surgical sutures—and it is 98% water.

 Pharmaceuticals

 Biotech/biomanufacturing is especially prominent in the pharmaceutical sector.
 Biotech-related products include vaccines, biopharmaceuticals, allergenics, antibacterial drugs, cell therapies, and even replacement organs.
 Vaccines, for example, are often developed using yeast organisms in a tightly controlled fermentation process.
-Bacteria and fungi can also be genetically engineered to produce large concentrations of desired biomolecules through fermentation.
+Bacteria and fungi can also be genetically engineered to produce large concentrations of desired biomolecules through fermentation; ironically, through the use of E. coli, which “has been shown to be highly robust and economical for the production of biologic drug substances,” as well as Saccharomyces cerevisiae and Pichia pastoris, which are common yeasts used for pharmaceutical manufacturing.

 Living tissues can be printed in exact organ shapes with 3D bioprinters, using “bioinks” that are rich in cells.
-This technology is advancing so rapidly that 3D-printed organs should be ready for clinical testing within a few years.
+This technology is advancing so rapidly that 3D-printed organs are entering clinical testing.
 3D-printed human tissue is currently being used for cosmetics, drug testing, and clinical trial applications, which will drastically reduce the need for animal trials.

 Consumer Products

-“Industrial biotechnology” is another term for using enzymes and microorganisms to manufacture a variety of products, including detergents, textiles, paper and pulp, and biofuels.
-Fermentation can be used to create plastics, beauty products, and jet fuel.
-Genomatica, a bioengineering company, announced it has discovered a way to use engineered microorganisms to ferment plant sugars to produce caprolactam, a key ingredient in nylon, thus eliminating the need to use fossil fuels to make this type of hugely popular plastic.
+“Industrial biotechnology” uses enzymes and microorganisms to manufacture a variety of products, including detergents, textiles, paper and pulp, and biofuels.
+Fermentation is an especially versatile bioprocess; manufacturers can leverage it to create plastics, beauty products, and even jet fuel.
+Genomatica, a bioengineering company, uses microorganisms to ferment plant sugars to produce caprolactam, a key ingredient in nylon, thus eliminating the need to use fossil fuels to make this type of hugely popular plastic.

 Industrial and Environmental

-Biotechnology is used to produce industrial enzymes, chemicals, convert biomass into energy and chemicals, and remediate environmental pollution.
-For the construction industry, bio-cementation is a process that uses bacteria to precipitate calcium carbonate within concrete, making it stronger and more durable.
+Biotechnology is used to produce industrial enzymes and chemicals, convert biomass into energy and chemicals, and remediate environmental pollution.
+For the construction industry, biocementation uses bacteria to precipitate calcium carbonate within concrete, making it stronger and more durable.
 Bioremediation is a waste-management technique that uses organisms to neutralize contaminants, breaking them down into non-toxic substances.

-EnginZyme, a Swedish biotech company, has developed a new technology similar to fermentation that can improve the manufacturing of a range of products, including food ingredients, pharmaceuticals, plastics, and chemicals.
+EnginZyme, a Swedish biotech company, has developed technology that performs similarly to fermentation to improve the manufacture of a range of products, including food ingredients, pharmaceuticals, plastics, and chemicals.
 “Our platform mimics fermentation, but at a 40% reduction in capital expenditures and a 70% reduction in energy,” states CEO Karim Engelmark Cassimjee.
 “We use biology and enzyme catalysts instead of metal catalysts, at lower temperatures and pressures.”
-He hopes this technology will enable smaller-scale, on-demand manufacturing, especially in the chemical industry.
+This technology could enable smaller-scale, on-demand manufacturing—especially in the chemical industry—which would diversify and expand the sector and potentially lead to rapid innovation.

 Food and Agriculture

-Amino acids are important ingredients in the food and beverage industry and are manufactured using biological techniques.
-Fermentation is commonly used to increase the dietary value of the food through the biosynthesis of vitamins and amino acids, as well as improve protein and fiber digestibility.
+Amino acids are important ingredients in the food and beverage industry and are manufactured using biological processes.
+In another show of its versatility and transformative power, fermentation is commonly used to increase foods’ dietary value through the biosynthesis of vitamins and amino acids, as well as to improve protein and fiber digestibility.
 “One-third of the processed foods of the world are fermented foods, with either natural or intentional fermentation adding microbial strains,” states Gargi Ghoshal, a chemical engineer at Panjab University in India.

 Biomanufacturing is also essential for food safety.
-Biotechnology methods can extend the shelf life of perishable food items, as well as maintain food texture and other important sensory properties.
-Biotechnology techniques can also manufacture antimicrobial agents within the packaging that inhibit the growth of dangerous micro-organisms that spoil the flavor and consistency of the food and can cause human illness, notes Ghoshal.
+Biotechnology can extend the shelf life of perishable food items, as well as maintain food texture and other important sensory properties.
+Biotechnology techniques can also manufacture antimicrobial agents within packaging that inhibit the growth of dangerous microorganisms that cause illness or spoil foods’ flavor and consistency, notes Ghoshal.

 Moving Forward

-The Department of Defense has announced its intention to create a Synthetic Biology Manufacturing Innovation Institute (SynBio MII) to support the U.S. biomanufacturing ecosystem.
-Synthetic biology applies engineering principles to biology to create valuable biological components and systems that do not already exist in the natural world.
-Much of this work will involve new ways of using DNA sequencing.
-A major goal is to provide the U.S. with domestic capabilities to manufacture critical resources and provide supply chain security.
-Innovations will likely apply to nearly all manufacturing industries.
+In 2021, the U.S. Department of Defense launched BioMADE (also known as the U.S. Synthetic Biology Manufacturing Innovation Institute) to support the U.S. biomanufacturing ecosystem.
+Synthetic biology applies engineering principles to biology to create valuable biological components and systems that do not exist in the natural world.
+Much of this work will involve novel DNA sequencing, but BioMADE is pursuing innovations that apply to nearly all segments of the manufacturing sector.
+A major goal is to provide the U.S. with domestic capabilities to manufacture critical resources and provide supply chain security, with a number of projects completed or underway.

 Biomanufacturing innovation continues to advance at a rapid pace, especially as more manufacturers take notice of the lower material and operating costs and reduced environmental impacts compared to traditional manufacturing methods.